Originally published Oct 19, 2017. Updated September 24, 2019.

 Mistake #2: Confusing Preferences with Personas

-Which brings us to mistake #2: mixing up preferences with personas.
+Which brings us to mistake #2 in developing buyer personas: mixing up preferences with personas.
 Just because you prefer to create e-books instead of white papers does not mean that is how your target audience consumes content.
 Similarly, your sales team may want to talk to the IT Director, but the person with the purse strings is actually the CISO—your content needs to target the latter regardless of preferences.
+Consider how your personas want to you to deliver content and help them through their buyer’s journey.

 Mistake #3: Not Doing Interviews

 And mistakes #1 and #2 really tie back to the most common issue we see at SmartBug: not doing interviews.
-The only way to be sure you aren’t making assumptions or just including preferences is to conduct interviews with your ideal customers.
+The only way to be sure you aren’t making assumptions or just including preferences in your persona development is to conduct interviews with your ideal customers.
 If you have an existing client base, this is a great place to start.

 If you are moving into a new market (and/or a new audience), it will be more difficult to conduct interviews.
 First, see if your company has a partner that has access to this new audience and would be willing to assist you in setting up some calls.
 Second is to tap your network (hello, LinkedIn) and see if you have someone you know (or a friend of a friend) who is willing to chat.
 Finally, if all else fails, you can base personas on market research; however, this should be a last resort.